uio-bmi/kmercount/README.md

-# Kmercounter
+# Kmercount

-Kmercounter (`kmercounter`) is a command line tool to count the number of occurences of a set of selected kmers in a set of sequences.
+Kmercount (`kmercount`) is a command line tool to count the number of occurences of a set of selected kmers in a set of sequences.
 A k-mer is defined as a continuous sequence of `k` nucleotides.
-Kmercounter will work with kmers of up to 32 nucleotides.
+Kmercount will work with kmers of up to 32 nucleotides.

-Kmercounter uses an efficient hash function, Bloom filter and hash table to perform the counting rapidly.
+Kmercount uses an efficient hash function, Bloom filter and hash table to perform the counting rapidly.